 Iraq’s multiple post-2003 conflicts and internal wars, helped assuage, at least temporarily, the effects of the deeply – flawed political system and its outcomes.
 Calls to terrorism and Baathist allegiances and external nefarious forces has been one way to denigrate whole-group constituencies in Iraq and in Basra.
 Whilst the protests in Anbar were crushed after being demonised as sympathetic to ‘sunni terrorists’ this is harder to do in Basra.
 What happened in Anbar over the past few years and in Mosul too was the undermining of whole-group constituencies in a ruthless winner-takes it all political system.
 It was about the attempt to undermine those rivals competing for the resources of the state which, when suppressed by Maliki’s security forces in 2012, were driven aggressively into the hands of the Islamic State – an armed group made up mostly of young Iraqi men.

 The protests in Basra are not only about electricity and services.
-It is about the rights of large sections of Iraqi society to a semblance of economic security that Iraqi elites have no real interest in pursuing.
+It is about the rights of large sections of Iraqi society to economic security that Iraqi elites have no real interest in pursuing.

 Protestors however have been attacked – namely by undermining, kidnapping and assassinating both the organisers and known young critics who gave a voice to largely lower-class and impoverished Shi’i youths.